kamatchi-somesh/online-voting-system/README.md

 Packet Reception: The server continuously listens for incoming DatagramPacket objects.
 When a packet is received, it prints information about the client's IP header, extracts data from the packet, and performs checksum verification.

 Checksum Verification: The code uses a simple CRC32 (Cyclic Redundancy Check) algorithm for checksum verification.
 The verifyChecksum method checks if the received checksum matches the calculated checksum.
 This helps ensure the integrity of the data received.
+**There are two servers one with checksum validation and other without validation**

 Data Processing: The received data is then processed.
 In this case, the code expects the data to contain a username, candidate name, and checksum.
 It splits the data into parts and verifies the checksum before proceeding with storing candidate information in a MySQL database.